Processes - AI Engineering Enablement - Onboarding & Delivery Process

 5 - Ongoing operating rhythm

-Once the engagement is underway, the work runs in a practical rhythm:
+Once the engagement is underway, the work runs in a structured weekly rhythm.

 6 - Decision points during the engagement

-As the work progresses, a few decisions tend to come up:
+As the work progresses, a few decisions tend to come up at the monthly review or earlier:

 - Continue improving the same workflow area more deeply

-- Expand into another area such as onboarding, bug flows, or PR review
+- Expand into another area such as onboarding, PR review, or validation loops

-- Shift into a broader engineering engagement if that becomes the better fit
+- Shift into a broader engineering retainer if that becomes the better fit

 - Wrap after the core operating-model improvements are in place